Online Dictionary of Intercultural Philosophy

 Andreia, ἀνδρεία (Ancient Greek) Fortitude, courage.
 A fundamental human virtue (ἀρετή) during the Archaic and Classical periods of Greek history (by Andrei Zavaliy) More

-Anthropophagy is the motto of a cultural movement articulated in the end of the 1920’s in Brazil (by Luis Garcia) English and Portuguese ALAF
+Anthropophagy is the motto of a cultural movement articulated in the end of the 1920’s in Brazil (by Luis Garcia) English and Portuguese ALAFI

 Arigatai (Japanese), (by Mayuko Uehara).
 More to come